alushderkov/Ru-Handbook/README.md

 ## Description

-This methodological guide is a structured and logically coherent resource aimed at studying key aspects of the Russian language.
-It covers the main sections of the discipline and focuses on practical aspects encountered by students preparing for exams, as well as specialists in various fields, including the IT industry.
+This methodological guide is particularly valuable for IT specialists, as it provides a structured approach to understanding the linguistic foundations essential for text processing, natural language processing (NLP), and algorithmic analysis.
+By studying key aspects of the Russian language, programmers and data analysts can enhance their ability to work with textual data, improve search algorithms, and refine machine translation models.
+Additionally, this guide is beneficial for students preparing for exams and professionals in various fields who seek to deepen their knowledge of Russian linguistics.

 ## Sections of the Guide and Their Significance